 The Van Buren School District will ensure meaningful communication with LEP parents in a language they can understand.
-This includes all school-home communication, report cards, parent-teacher conferences, parent handbooks, etc.
+This includes all school-home communication, report cards, parent-teacher conferences, parent handbooks, etc. Many district specific items will need to be translated by the district.
+See the Factsheet for Meeting the Needs of Parents who are Limited in English for more information about what must be translated/interpreted.

-To help with Parent and Family Engagement requirements under the Every Student Succeeds Act (ESSA) and to meet the Civil Rights obligations of schools in working with Limited English Proficient (LEP) families and English Learner (EL) students across the state of Arkansas, leaders in the Arkansas Department of Education's Division of Elementary and Secondary Education are partnering with TransACT® Parent Notices.

-- The partnership will provide all local education agencies representing hundreds of schools and teachers with unlimited access to expertly written parent notifications that meet legal requirements, guidance on required audiences, and recommended timelines. - All Parent Notices are available to Arkansas educators in English and 10 high priority languages such as Arabic, Chinese, Marshallese, Spanish, and Vietnamese. - All educators in Arkansas will have access to TransACT's General Education Parent Notices and ESEA (ESSA) Parent Notices.
+- To help with Parent and Family Engagement requirements under the Every Student Succeeds Act (ESSA) and to meet the Civil Rights obligations of schools in working with Limited English Proficient (LEP) families and English Learner (EL) students across the state of Arkansas, leaders in the Arkansas Department of Education's Division of Elementary and Secondary Education are partnering with TransACT® Parent Notices. - The partnership will provide all local education agencies representing hundreds of schools and teachers with unlimited access to expertly written parent notifications that meet legal requirements, guidance on required audiences, and recommended timelines. - All Parent Notices are available to Arkansas educators in English and 10 high priority languages such as Arabic, Chinese, Marshallese, Spanish, and Vietnamese. - All educators in Arkansas will have access to TransACT's General Education Parent Notices and ESEA (ESSA) Parent Notices.
 All Arkansas educators can now create accounts to access parent notices.
 To register for access go to the TransACT Parent Notices page and Click here for the Quick Start Guide. - The Van Buren School District will also provide Spanish language and other language translators and interpreters when required.